Mirza Valiyev

 Mirza Dovlet oglu Valiyev (Azerbaijani: Mirzə Dövlət oğlu Vəliyev; 1923 – 6 November 1944) was an Azerbaijani Red Army senior sergeant and a Hero of the Soviet Union.
 Valiyev was posthumously awarded the title for his actions in the Budapest Offensive.
 Commanding a 45mm anti-tank gun, he reportedly destroyed a number of German tanks after his crew was killed, and was himself killed.
 On 24 March 1945 Valiyev was posthumously awarded the title of Hero of the Soviet Union.

 Early life

 Valiyev was born in 1923 in Yuxarı Ləgər in the Azerbaijan SSR to a peasant family.
 He received lower (incomplete) secondary education.

 World War II

 Valiyev volunteered for the Red Army in June 1941.
 He became a 45mm anti-tank gunner.
 During his first battle, after his gun commander was killed, Valiyev reportedly took over the gun.
 He later became a senior sergeant and became a gun commander in the 3rd Rifle Battalion of the 309th Guards Rifle Regiment of the 109th Guards Rifle Division.
 Valiyev fought in the Battle of the Caucasus, the Dnieper–Carpathian Offensive, and the Belgrade Offensive.
 He was wounded four times during the war and received the Medal "For Courage".
 In 1944, he joined the Communist Party of the Soviet Union.
-On 11 October 1944 he was awarded the Order of Glory 3rd class.
+On 11 October 1944 he was awarded the Order of Glory 3rd class for destroying one gun and two heavy machine guns blocking the advance of the infantry during the battles for Yasynovo on 2 October.